UPDATE: Refund credit notes are no longer covered by the ATOL scheme. If you still have one of these, contact your travel company as soon as possible.

-After 30 September 2022, if you are holding a refund credit note, you won’t be able to make a claim through the ATOL scheme if that travel company stops trading as an ATOL holder.
+After this date, if you are holding a refund credit note, you won’t be able to make a claim through the ATOL scheme if that travel company stops trading as an ATOL holder.

-Does that mean my refund credit note will expire after the end of September?
+Does that mean my refund credit note has expired?

 Frequently Asked Questions